Frequently Asked Questions

 Sand placement areas:

-How will seagrass be protected?
+How was seagrass protected?

 Seagrasses are flowering plants that rely on sunlight to photosynthesise and grow.
 When there is abundant light, especially in summer, seagrass photosynthesis is high and the plant stores energy in reserve.
 When there is not enough light, seagrass plants draw energy from this reserve to stay healthy.